coreofscience/tidyscience/README.md

-# scientoverse
+# tidyscience
 This repo contains verbs (functions) to help scientometric analysis.